Deploy monitoring in Skype for Business Server

 Associating a monitoring store (that is, a monitoring database) with the new pool.
 Note that a single monitoring store can be associated with multiple pools.
 Depending on the number of users homed on your Registrar pools, that means that you do not have to set up a separate monitoring database for each of your pools.
 Instead, single monitoring store can be used by multiple pools.

 Although it's often easier to enable monitoring at the same time that you create a new pool, it's also possible to create a new pool with monitoring disabled.
 If you do that, you can later use Topology Builder to enable the service: Topology Builder provides a way to enable or disable monitoring for a pool, or to associate a pool with a different monitoring store.
 Keep in mind that even though there is no longer a Monitoring Server role you will still need to create one or more monitoring stores: back-end databases used to store the data gathered by the monitoring service.
-These back-end databases can be created using Microsoft SQL Server 2008 R2, Microsoft SQL Server 2012., or Microsoft SQL Server 2014.
+These back-end databases can be created using Microsoft SQL Server 2008 R2, Microsoft SQL Server 2012, Microsoft SQL Server 2014, or Microsoft SQL Server 2019.

 If monitoring has been enabled for a pool you can disable the process of collecting monitoring data without having to change your topology: Skype for Business Server provides a way for you to disable (and then later re-enable) Call Detail Recording (CDR) or Quality of Experience (QoE) data collection.
 For more information, see the Configuring Call Detail Recording and Quality of Experience Settings section of this document.